 It was a challenge to find something that was popular enough to have been translated into both Spanish and English yet obscure enough for us to adapt into a new piece of physical theatre.
-After a long search Boca del Lupo director, Sherry J Yoon dug up a piece she has had her sights on for some time: Nikolai Erdman’s The Suicide.
+After a long search, Boca del Lupo director, Sherry J Yoon dug up a piece she had her sights on for some time: Nikolai Erdman’s The Suicide.
 A piece filled with surprising characters, bizarre reversals and a full gypsy band framed within a story of an unemployed ‘little guy’ trying to find his place and his voice within the overbearing bureaucracies of class and power.

 In March 2003, Boca del Lupo won the Alcan Award for the Performing Arts: Theatre 2004.
-The award is the largest of its kind in Canada providing us the resource we needed to create this international co-production and present it at the Vancouver East Cultural Centre along with the Cervantino festival itself in 2004.
+The award is the largest of its kind in Canada providing us the resource we needed to create this international co-production and present it at the Vancouver East Cultural Centre along with the Cervantino Festival itself in 2004.

 *Appearing courtesy of Canadian Actors’ Equity